 Chest x-ray

-- Indications: : often the initial test to asses disease severity and rule out differential diagnoses (e.g., pneumothorax, pleural effusion)
+- Indications: : often the initial test to assess disease severity and rule out differential diagnoses (e.g., pneumothorax, pleural effusion)

 - Supportive findings